 Empire of dust

-Embrace by The Pier Group
+Embrace by Matt Schultz and The Pier Group

 Temple of Grace by David Best and crew

 Ephemeral installation made with "donations" from surrounding camps.